lisanndesu/eating-snake/README.md

-it a small game
+a small game welcome to everyone
-everyonecan join in
-welcome！